wo-language/wo/dev.md

 - run a modified compiler [✅]
     - run a .wo file (in a separate project) [✅]
 - modifying the compiler code to support each kind of syntax [Doing...]
-  - doing it for just one and test running it
+  - doing it for just one and test running it [Doing with set...]
   - make code formatter detect it
+  - try to make some modular feature,
-- modifying the runner to support that transformation
+- modifying the runner to support that transformation [Next]
 - possibly making the `wo` command separate, or at least instructing on how to make it an alias.
 - checking if it still reaches all the targets
 - setting up the website in Go then Wo
-- dealing with versions and downloadable executable installations for other users to test, perhaps offering an online playground
+- dealing with versions and downloadable executable installations for other users to test
+- perhaps offering an online playground
 - a transpiler that converts them between each other

-### todo
+### other todo

 1. refactor test/wo/*.wo -> test/wo_*.wo if they don't get ran, also need to change some bat file to include it in the tests maybe
 2. add automated tests in my own run_wo.bat

+99.
+100. better icon if anyone offers one

 ### run without tests